JulienMaille/spicetify-dynamic-theme/README.md

 # DefaultDynamic for Spicetify
 This is a tweaked version of the Default theme.
-The main differences are the the light/dark toggle, the background cover and the dynamic highligh color, ie. it will match the current album art (note: local files are excluded).
+The main differences are the the light/dark toggle, the background cover and the dynamic highligh color, ie. it will match the current album art.

 Requires spicetify-cli **v2.2 or newer**.